will-wow/larkdown/README.md

 Lock down your markdown.

-This package allows you to treat markdown files as a tree where headings are branches, and then extract data from that trees.
+Larkdown allows you to treat markdown files as a tree where headings are branches, to extract data from that tree.

 It lets you treat this: